SalviaSage/sQMinimapFix/README.md

 # sQMinimapFix
-Vanilla WoW mini-addon fix for a global minimap zoom level in all zones
+A quick fix for WoW Vanilla (1.12) to force a constant minimap zoom level across all zones, cities and instances.
+No configuration needed.
+Set your favorite zoom level, forget it.